Reference

 - Daily Holdback

 - The fixed or percentage-based amount withheld from daily revenues to repay an MCA.
+Fixed daily payments pull the same amount regardless of sales; percentage-based holdbacks adjust with daily revenue.

 - Default